f4exb/sdrangel/plugins/samplesink/limesdroutput/readme.md

 <h2>Installation from binary packages</h2>

-&#9888; The LimeSDR plugins are not deployed in the binary packages because it does not build with Debian
+&#9758; LimeSuite is built in the binary packages so there is no external dependency

 <h2>Interface</h2>